Example Career: Securities, Commodities, and Financial Services Sales Agents

 - Make presentations on financial services to groups to attract new clients.

-What Sales Agents, Financial Services Should Be Good At
+What Securities, Commodities, and Financial Services Sales Agents Should Be Good At

 - Oral Comprehension - The ability to listen to and understand information and ideas presented through spoken words and sentences.